nickgerace/nickgerace.dev/_posts/2019-09-14-apple-arcade-best-deal-in-gaming.md

 The [2018 iPad Pro](https://www.apple.com/newsroom/2018/10/new-ipad-pro-with-all-screen-design-is-most-advanced-powerful-ipad-ever/) reveal event included a significant gaming segment.
 Whilst talking about the new processor (A12X Bionic), Apple claimed that the iPad Pro's GPU matched Xbox One S performance, with a 94% smaller footprint (...and 267% higher cost, but it's portable, has a screen, etc., so we will let that one slide).

-A month prior, Apple invited Todd Howard of Bethesda Game Studios on stage, to [showcase The Elder Scrolls: Blades](https://www.youtube.com/watch?v=lTEEH-Ir6xc), which was presented much like a game would be at E3.
+A month prior, Apple invited [Todd Howard](https://en.wikipedia.org/wiki/Todd_Howard) of Bethesda Game Studios on stage, to [showcase The Elder Scrolls: Blades](https://www.youtube.com/watch?v=lTEEH-Ir6xc), which was presented much like a game would be at E3.
 It included impressive graphics for mobile, but also hinted at what AAA-style mobile development was capable of.

-This summer, Apple [announced Xbox One and PS4 controller compatability](https://developer.apple.com/videos/play/wwdc2019/616/) at WWDC 2019. iOS 13, and the newly branched iPadOS, began to show signs of encroaching on macOS territory.
+This summer at WWDC 2019, Apple [announced Xbox One and PS4 controller compatability](https://developer.apple.com/videos/play/wwdc2019/616/). iOS 13, and the newly branched iPadOS, began to show signs of encroaching on macOS territory.
 Mouse support, cross application support, and powerful processors indicate that the iPad and iOS devices are ready to game.

-Since I apparently dislike chronological ordering, Apple Arcade was [announced at the Apple TV event in March](https://www.apple.com/newsroom/2019/03/apple-introduces-apple-arcade-the-worlds-first-game-subscription-service-for-mobile-desktop-and-the-living-room/), but the true reveal was slated for Fall 2019.
+Since I dislike chronological ordering (apparently), Apple Arcade was [announced at the Apple TV event in March](https://www.apple.com/newsroom/2019/03/apple-introduces-apple-arcade-the-worlds-first-game-subscription-service-for-mobile-desktop-and-the-living-room/), but the true reveal was slated for Fall 2019.

 Well, here we are.
-The reveal is over and there's quite (the American quite) a few things to look at.
+The reveal is over and there's a few things for us to look at.

 ## Going To The Arcade

-Let's start with what matters to most people.
-[Apple Arcade](https://www.apple.com/apple-arcade/) will cost $5 USD per month, with the ability to have up to five people on a family subscription.
+Let's start with what matters to most people: [Apple Arcade](https://www.apple.com/apple-arcade/) will cost $5 USD per month, with the ability to have up to five people on a family subscription.

 Didn't expect that, did you?
 Truthfully, neither did I.

 You get 100+ games, with 50+ already announced, as well as some exclusives.
 Hate it or love it, but exclusives can help differentiate platforms and are often fueled with substantial first party support.
 Should pre-existing franchises have direct sequels become exclusives?
 Probably not, but I would not be too worried about this becoming a trend.